wbur/AUML/README.md

 5. Run the parsing script to generate utterances: `./parse.py`
 6. If you'd like the output to be quoted or appended with commas, use `-q` and/or `-c` options respectively.
 7. (If you're on OSX, the all the utterances will be automatically inserted into your clipboard.)
-8. Insert utterances into your skill (via Devloper Console bulk edit tool, ASK-SDK, etc.)
+8. Insert utterances into your skill (via Developer Console bulk edit tool, ASK-SDK, etc.)

 ## Usage

 Each intent element can be a string or a list of strings, representing a single intent.
 Each string represents a base utterance that then can be parsed into multiple utterances.

 Each element can be a string or a list of strings, representing a single intent.
-Each string represents an base utterance that can be parsed into multiple utterances.
+Each string represents a base utterance that can be parsed into multiple utterances.

 The syntax (AUML) can include the following: